Jamazi4/bimcat/node-notes.md

 - addNode menu to have search - and display under right click
 - ctrl-z and ctrl-shift-r
 - ctrl-r or something to switch between node and 3d navigation
-- error when switching capped and the extrusion output is switching
-- ctrl-c not working in input fields

   additionally some tools that might need adding